 One of her favorite memories from Lewis is that of her first solo flight.
 According to Natalie, the most rewarding part about flying at Lewis is constantly challenging herself and being able to keep up with it.

 Natalie believes it is important for women to have a group, such as Women in Aviation, where they can go to for assistance and be provided with opportunities for scholarships, career workshops and other educational resources.

 Rachel Lynch had always dreamed of a career in aviation, but never thought it could become a reality.
 It was during her junior year in high school, after talking with her father one afternoon, that she realized it was indeed possible to pursue a degree in aviation.
 “It was in the same dream job category as an astronaut or rock star until I took the steps to check it out,” shared Rachel, who has not looked back since she made her decision.
 Since most aviation schools are in more rural areas, Lewis University’s proximity to Chicago was very attractive to Rachel, who enjoys networking.

-The size of Lewis’ aviation program has been most helpful to Rachel, as it has given her the chance to know her professors, flight instructors and many others involved in the aviation department.
+The size of Lewis’ aviation program has been most helpful to Rachel, as it has given her the chance to know her professors, flight instructors and many others involved in the Aviation & Transportation Department.
 Rachel stated, “I think it is great that the Chief Pilot here knows me by name and says hello to me in the hallways!”
 When asked about her career goals, Rachel explained that she would really like to be a corporate pilot but “just wants to fly.”